Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 Microinvalidations are any comments, behavior, or environmental messages that exclude, negate, or nullify the thoughts, feelings, or identity of a person from a marginalized group.

-Just like with microinsults, the perpetrators of this type of microaggressions are usually not aware of what they are doing.
+Just like with microinsults, the perpetrators of this type of microaggressions are usually unaware of what they are doing.

 However, the lack of intent to hurt other people doesn’t mean that the targets are not hurt, which is why it’s all the more important to raise awareness about them.